watson-developer-cloud/language-translator-nodejs/README.md

     $ cf push
     ```

-  For more details about developing applications that use Watson Developer Cloud services in Bluemix, see [Getting started with Watson Developer Cloud and Bluemix][getting_started].
+  For details about developing applications that use Watson Developer Cloud services in Bluemix, see [Service credentials for Watson services][getting_started].

 ## Running locally